CSCfi/beacon-python/docs/instructions.rst

 ~~~~~~~~~~~~~~~~~~

 By default the beacon contains preset information about the beacon service.
-The information can be changed in a configuration file that has the structure specified below, and
+The information can be changed in a configuration file that has the structure specified below, by
 pointing to the location of the file using `CONFIG_FILE` environment variable.

 .. code-block:: python